An authentic recreation of Roosevelt’s Elkhorn Ranch cabin is the first construction project on the Theodore Roosevelt Presidential Library site.

 Rebuilding the Cabin

-The 30x60-foot cabin is being built using North Dakota cottonwoods, some from the Little Missouri River valley, using 1884 tools and techniques.
+The 30x60-foot cabin is being built using North Dakota cottonwoods, many from Heritage Ranches in the Little Missouri River valley, using 1884 tools and techniques.
 Minimal concessions to 21st century protocols and building codes will be made.
 Cottonwoods have been donated by the North Dakota Department of Corrections, which culled them from the banks of the Missouri River as part of a flood mitigation project.

 Hand adzing the cottonwood logs, lifting them into place with pulleys and horses (or mules), and avoiding the use of power equipment or the internal combustion engine adds to the authenticity of the cabin.
 Built with the methods Roosevelt and his ranch hands used, the cabin will give visitors the feeling that Roosevelt may have just left the house to go hunting and might return at any moment.